 |Spider-Man Adventures featured a simpler style compared to other comics.|

 The first season was adapted into comic form as Spider-Man Adventures for the first 13 issues of the series, with the first four later reprinted in Kellogg’s Froot Loops Mini-Comics #1-4.
 The final two issues began telling original stories set in the animated universe, and the comic was rebooted and retitled as The Adventures of Spider-Man for an additional 12 issues of original tales.
-In 1996, Toy Biz released several CD-Rom comic that featured several full comics, clips from the cartoon, and narration by Barnes on the Spidey version.
+In 1996, Toy Biz released several CD-Rom comics that featured several full comics, clips from the cartoon, and narration by Barnes on the Spidey version.
 Barnes, as Spidey, also instructed users on how to navigate around the discs and their content.

 Along with a wide assortment of merchandise including clothing, stickers and playing cards, in 1995 Ralston released a limited-edition cereal based on the series.
 It had web pieces with spider-tracer, pumpkin bomb, camera and Kingpin marshmallows.
 It also came with a set of trading cards to collect, a different one in each box.
-Chef Boyardee also released cans of Spider-Man pasta, which had webs, his face and Spidey leaping as shapes, and Betty Crocker produced themed Fruit Roll-Ups.
+Chef Boyardee released cans of Spider-Man pasta, which had webs, his face and Spidey leaping as shapes, and Betty Crocker produced themed Fruit Roll-Ups.
 Barnes reprised his role for the commercials, which featured similar but cruder animation in comparison to the series.

 |Spider-Man's card from the 1995 Fleer Ultra series.|